2020 Hathras gang rape and murder: Incident

-The incident took place on 14 September 2020, when the victim, a 19-year-old Dalit woman, went to a farm to collect cattle fodder.According to victims dying statement ,Four men — Sandeep, Ramu, Lavkush and Ravi — dragged her away by dupatta around her neck injuring her spinal cord in the process.
+The incident took place on 14 September 2020, when the victim, a 19-year-old Dalit woman, went to a farm to collect cattle fodder.
+According to the victim's dying statement, four men–Sandeep Thakur, Ramu Thakur, Lavkush Thakur and Ravi Thakur–dragged her away by the dupatta around her neck injuring her spinal cord in the process.
 The violence left her paralyzed with a severe spinal cord injury.
 Her tongue was cut off.
 The perpetrators had tried to strangle the girl as she resisted their rape attempt.
 She ended up biting her tongue while being strangled.
 Her cries were heard by her mother, who came to the spot to find her lying down in the farm.
-She was at first taken to the Chand Pa police station, where the SHO D. K. Verma rejected her claims and, according to the family, humiliated them.
-The police registered a complaint only on 20 September.
+She was at first taken to the Chand Pa police station, where the Station house officer, D. K. Verma, rejected her claims and, according to the family, humiliated them.
+The police registered a complaint six days later, on 20 September.
 The police were able to record the victim's statement on 22 September.
-In her three recorded statements she mentioned that "she was raped" and was strangled when she attempted to resist.
+In her three recorded statements, she mentioned that she was raped and, when she attempted to resist, strangled.

 The victim was initially admitted to the Jawaharlal Nehru Medical College and Hospital in Aligarh on 14 September, with her spinal cord severely damaged.
-She was later moved to the Safdarjung Hospital in Delhi after her condition worsened.
+She was later moved to the Safdarjung Hospital in Delhi, after her condition worsened.
 According to the police, the victim had been strangled with her dupatta.
 She died on 29 September 2020.

-The mother of the victim said that Sandeep and Luvkush had been harassing her and the victim for months.
+The mother of the victim said that Sandeep and Lavkush had been harassing her and the victim for months.